Sugan2002/Experiment-6_Android/README.md

+## Date-29/04/2022
-# Ex.No:6 Build a program to create a first display screen of any search engine using Auto Complete Text View.
+# <p align="center"> Ex.No:6 Build a program to create a first display screen of any search engine using Auto Complete Text View</P>

 ## AIM:
 To develop a program to create a first display screen of any search engine using AutoComplete TextView in Android Studio.